- Identify typical physical developmental milestones in preschool children.

 During the preschool years, you will see significant development in children’s motor skills.
 Watch this video to learn about milestones in physical growth during the preschool years.

 Understanding developmental milestones is an important part of working with young children.
 Learning about and understanding how preschoolers use their bodies will help you know how to support them in developing their motor skills and will also help you decide what kinds of learning experiences to plan.
-Keep in mind that each child is different and that you may have to adapt routines and activities to meet children’s unique needs.
+Keep in mind that each child is different and that you may have to adapt routines and activities to meet each child’s unique needs.
 Consider the following:

 These tools from the U.S. Centers for Disease Control and Prevention can help you share information about child development with families.

 Read and review the Tracking Your Child’s Development brochure and the Milestone Moments document.
-Discuss with your trainer, coach or family child care administrator and consider sharing it with families.
+Discuss with your trainer, coach, or family child care administrator and consider sharing it with families.